sjx1943/oral_app/docs/development_log.md

     *   **Root Cause & Solution**: Discovered that the `webpack-dev-server` was sending Gzip-compressed JavaScript files to the proxy.
 The `sub_filter` module cannot inspect or modify compressed content, so the rewrite rule was being silently ignored.
     *   **Final Fix**: Added `proxy_set_header Accept-Encoding "";` to the Nginx configuration.
 This directive tells the upstream server (webpack) to send uncompressed content, allowing `sub_filter` to successfully find and replace the incorrect port number.
     *   **Verification**: Confirmed that the WebSocket connection error is now fully resolved for both local (`localhost:8443`) and external (`ser74785.ddns.net:28443`) access.

+## 2025-10-21

+*   **Real-time Audio & Authenticated WebSocket Implementation (Tasks #13 & #14):**
+    *   **Audio Capture**: Successfully implemented real-time audio capture on the client-side using `AudioContext` and `AudioWorklet`.
+Added UI features to display live recording duration and verify PCM data content in the console.
+    *   **WebSocket Connection**: Established a WebSocket connection pipeline from the React client to the backend `comms-service`.
+*   **Intensive End-to-End Debugging & Hardening:**
+    *   **Proxy & Routing**: Diagnosed and resolved a persistent WebSocket connection failure (Error 1006).
+After extensive testing, the root cause was determined to be an incorrect URL path.
+The issue was fixed by aligning the Nginx gateway configuration, frontend client code, and the official `GEMINI.md` specification to use the `/api/ws/` endpoint.
+    *   **Docker Build**: Solved a recurring Docker build failure where `npm install` would hang.
+The issue was bypassed by adopting a more robust strategy: installing dependencies on the host and copying the complete `node_modules` directory into the Docker image.
+    *   **JWT Authentication**: Implemented and fully debugged a temporary end-to-end JWT authentication mechanism for the WebSocket connection.
+        *   Fixed a critical `invalid signature` error by synchronizing the `JWT_SECRET` environment variable between the `user-service` and `comms-service`.
+        *   The final implementation passes the JWT from the client's `localStorage` as a URL query parameter to the `comms-service`, which now validates it internally.
+    *   **Frontend Stability**: Resolved a `Can't close an AudioContext twice` race condition by refactoring the `stopRecording` function to be idempotent, preventing application crashes during rapid start/stop operations.
+*   **Success & Verification:**
+    *   Successfully verified that the client can establish a stable, authenticated WebSocket connection to the backend.
+The primary goals of tasks #13 and #14 are now complete.
+The project is fully prepared for implementing audio stream transmission.